SetVenue Cancellation Policy

 | Guest-initiated, 0% refund window | N/A (no refund issued; fee is already retained by Stripe from the original transaction; Host retains its host-rate payout and SetVenue retains the Guest Service Fee per §3.3) |

-| Host-initiated | Host (deducted from Host's Connected Account / future payout balance) |
+| Host-initiated | Host (deducted from the Host's Connected Account, pending remittances, or future payout balance) |

 | SetVenue-initiated (Host fault — §5(a) violation, §5(b) safety, §5(d) Host insolvency, §5(e) recording-disclosure failure) | Host |